 Are you among the 22 million Americans who live with obstructive sleep apnea?
 To alleviate your symptoms and to restore your health, you’ve probably used a CPAP for sleep apnea therapy in Grapevine.
 Although the machine is effective, Dr. Martin knows it can be loud, bulky, and bothersome.
 Did you know you can use an alternative treatment?
-Oral appliance therapy is a comfortable, simple solution to effectively treat mild to moderate cases of obstructive sleep apnea.
+Oral appliance therapy in Grapevine, TX is a comfortable, simple solution to effectively treat mild to moderate cases of obstructive sleep apnea.

 The most common cause of sleep apnea is from an obstruction in the airway.
 As you sleep, the soft tissues in the back of your mouth and throat collapse to block the passage.
 This can lead to hundreds of pauses in breathing while you sleep.
 Over time, these interruptions significantly impact your general health and your quality of life.